 Things I Watched: Evil Does Not Exist – A haunting take on power and nature

-I can't help but stay intrigued by Ryusuke Hamaguchi's filmmaking.
-He broke through in a big way with the release of Drive My Car back in 2021, but before that was quietly crafting his style, shifting between Rohmer-esque Happy Hour and much more achingly bittersweet Asako I & II.
-His work evades convention in the sense that it seems primed for multiple genres, as further seen in the playful comedy that is Wheel of Fortune and Fantasy.
-Watching Evil Does Not Exist this week, I felt that same thrill of discovery again, seeing Hamaguchi once again shift gears, this time toward what can only really be described as cryptic eco-drama (a rare genre indeed).
+I can’t help but stay intrigued by Ryusuke Hamaguchi’s filmmaking.
+He broke through in a big way with Drive My Car, but before that was quietly refining his style in films like Happy Hour and Asako I & II.
+His work always feels on the verge of multiple genres, blurring emotional lines with the philosophical – something Evil Does Not Exist once again captures beautifully.

 //